human2l/NodeJS-Notes/Theory.md

 1. If major version >= 1, update to the latest minor version of current major version. i.e. ^1.8.0 will update to 1.9.3, will not update to 2.2.0

+## Vulnerabilities In Dependencies

+`npm audit` to check vulnerabilities

+`npm audit fix` to fix vulnerabilities

 # nvm

 Node Version Manager, is a bash script used to manage multiple released Node.js versions.